Copper futures slide on weak demand

-On the Multi Commodity Exchange, copper for delivery in May eased by 75 paise, or 0.18 percent, to Rs 415.80 per kg in a business turnover of 2,911 lots.
+On Multi Commodity Exchange, copper for delivery in June eased by Rs 3.75, or 0.9 percent, to Rs 411.80 per kg in a business turnover of 2,833 lots.

 PTI

-Copper prices on Thursday slipped 0.18 percent to Rs 415.80 per kg after investors cut down on their positions amid muted demand in the domestic market.
+Copper prices on Wednesday slipped by Rs 3.75 to Rs 411.80 per kg after investors cut down their positions amid muted demand in domestic market.

-On the Multi Commodity Exchange, copper for delivery in May eased by 75 paise, or 0.18 percent, to Rs 415.80 per kg in a business turnover of 2,911 lots.
+On Multi Commodity Exchange, copper for delivery in June eased by Rs 3.75, or 0.9 percent, to Rs 411.80 per kg in a business turnover of 2,833 lots.

 Moneycontrol Ready Reckoner